anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 You'll find the dataset under `examples/data/income_dataset` and the configuration file under `config/configs_income_azure.yaml`.

-Users can give the input dataset path and output path as dbfs path.For example, here in input_dataset section file_path kept at this dbfs path - "dbfs:/FileStore/tables/income_dataset/csv/".
+Users can update configs.yaml for all input & output DBFS paths For example,you can see below input_dataset section, here input_dataset kept at this dbfs path - "dbfs:/FileStore/tables/income_dataset/csv/".
 Users can store data in same dbfs path as given in config file or can keep input and output path in any dbfs path as per their choice and will update in config file accordingly to run the example.

 input_dataset:
 ...
-  read_dataset:
   file_path: "dbfs:/FileStore/tables/income_dataset/csv/"
 ...
-Update configs.yaml for all input & output DBFS paths.
-All other
-changes depend upon the dataset being used.

 Also you can now adapt the workflow it describes to your needs.